satra/NiPyPe-Paper/nipype_paper.rst

 these conditions are not met.

-NiPyPe standardizes running and accessing help information irrespective of whether the underlying software is a matlab program, a command line tool or Python module.
+NiPyPe standardizes running and accessing help information irrespective of whether the underlying software is a MATLAB program, a command line tool or Python module.
 The framework deals with translating inputs into appropriate form (e.g., command line arguments or matlab scripts) for executing the underlying tools in the right way, while presenting the